 Scaling something down proportionally to create a smaller replica may work for model villages and food recipes, but in speaker design the rules aren’t quite as simple.

-KEF has shrunk its multi-Award-winning LS50 Wireless streaming system (£2000) down to make a miniature, half-price version, the KEF LSX.
+KEF has shrunk its multi-Award-winning LS50 Wireless streaming speakers (which now have a sequel in the LS50 Wireless II) down to make miniature and roughly half-price versions, the KEF LSX.

 The LSX shares its successful sibling’s blueprint as an all-in-one hi-fi system: a network streamer, Bluetooth receiver and amplification within a pair of compact stereo speakers.